 Why not try highlighting the work projects in separate colors that are coded to their relevance?

 You might be wanting to stress yourself out a little bit, and thus would color code my commitments based on a gradually more alarming scale of colors, from green to red.

 Make a row for each day and highlight how many hours you spend doing each task so you can better assess how much time you will need for similar tasks in the future.

 7. Codifying Learning

 It can be difficult for something new to fully grip onto your synapses and not let go.
-Thus, you can use a bullet journal to personalize your own learning experience, using the kind of methods that you know will work for you.
+Thus, you can use a refillable leather journal as a bullet journal to personalize your own learning experience, using the kind of methods that you know will work for you.